shawpoufo/ScheduleIt/README.md

   - SQL Server provider; repositories implement `ICustomerRepository` and `IAppointmentRepository` with `UnitOfWork`.
   - Migrations generated and tracked; `BackEnd/db-scripts/migrations.sql` helps bootstrap in Docker.
 - **API**
   - Controllers are small and delegate to MediatR.
-Errors are mapped centrally by `ProblemDetailsMapper`:
+Errors are mapped centrally by `ProblemDetailsMapper` via global middleware:
     - `NotFoundException` → 404
     - `DomainRuleViolationException`, `ValidationException` → 400
     - others → 500